 Grocery Supply Code and Supplier Agreements - Foodstuffs South Island

-From the 28th September 2023, FSSI is subject to the Grocery Supply Code.
-FSSI is committed to dealing with all suppliers in good faith, with transparency and with reasonableness.
-We will also comply with all requirements outlined in the Code.
+FSSI is committed to working with all suppliers in good faith, with transparency and with reasonableness and is also committed to meeting all requirements under Code.

 What Is in an FSSI Supplier Agreement?